VAMDC/Standards/doc/source/dataModel/vamdcxsams/processRadiative.rst

 	.. image:: images/radiative/CrossSection.png
 		:alt:	RadiativeTransition child elements

+	-	optional **envRef** attribute allows to point to the :ref:`environment` relevant to the cross-section,
+	-	mandatory **id** attribute of type :ref:`ProcessIDType` should contain a unique process reference id,
+	-	optional **groupLabel** attribute may contain an arbitrary group label string,
 	-	**Description**, **X** and **Y** elements describe cross-section data in tabular form, where **X** can be absorbed radiation frequency, wavelength or wavenumber in a form of a list of values or sequence.
 		**Y** then represents a sequence of sigma values.